 If you are in Burkina Faso, Côte d’Ivoire, Mali or Senegal, note that Australia does not have an embassy or consulate in those countries.
 By agreement between the Canadian and Australian governments, the Canadian Embassies in Ouagadougou, Abidjan, Bamako and Dakar provide consular assistance to Australians.
 This service includes the issuance of Provisional Travel Documents.
 More information on Provisional Travel Documents is available here.

 If you are in Guinea, Liberia, Sierra Leone or Togo, neither Australia nor Canada has an embassy or consulate in those countries.
 The Australian High Commission in Ghana provides consular assistance to Australians travelling in those countries.

-The High Commission's consular section is open from 9.30am to 12.30pm, Monday to Friday, except for public holidays.
-Please see our contact details.
+The High Commission's office is open from 9 am to 3.15 pm, Monday to Friday, except for public holidays.
+Consular hours are Mondays – Thursdays, 9:30-12:30.

 NB: Book your Consular/Passport appointments here.